dsantos-lean/CP3402-Learning-Journals/week_04.md

 ## Career/Employability/Learning Insights
 - There are numerous ways to develop a website, but what I found this week was the importance of what the site owner and the end user wants.
 Which are almost always never the tech stack, browsers, or operating system the developers use.
+- Did my best to consistently make backups of the websites I was working on, either by instance snapshots, or exports.
+Knowing I have a stable version I can fall back on, I was able to freely customise the websites.